 There are, however, items that are exempt from tax only under certain conditions.
 The New Jersey Division of Taxation issues exemption certificates that allow qualified individuals and businesses to purchase taxable merchandise and services without paying Sales Tax.
 Each certificate has a specific purpose.
 You should use the one that applies to your purchase.
 For more information on exemption certificates, see the publication S&U-6 Sales Tax Exemption Administration.

-If your business will purchase items for resale or purchase items to incorporate into an item for resale you will need to complete and provide the Resale Certificate to your suppliers.
+If your business will purchase items for resale or purchase items to incorporate into an item for resale, you will need to complete and provide the Resale Certificate to your suppliers.
 Resale Certificates allow your business to purchase items for resale without paying Sales Tax.
 Sales Tax should only be collected when the items are sold at retail.
-Registered businesses can obtain the resale certificate online.
+Registered businesses can obtain the Resale Certificate online.

 Some of the Resale Certificates you might use are:

-Employer Tax and Reporting Requirements
+Understand Employer Tax and Reporting Requirements